 Day 1 – Panama City

 Land in Panama City, transfer (not included) to your hotel to meet the team.
 Introductions and briefing from your expedition leader.

 Day 2 to 12 – Darien National Park

-After an early morning start to reach Meteti in time for the tide, start the journey in a motorized boat before beginning your expedition on foot deep into the heart of the Darien National Park.
-Spend the next 8 days traversing dense jungle, crossing and wading up rivers and over mountain ranges and sleeping in hammocks.
+After an early morning start to reach Puerta Quimba in time for the tide, start your journey in a motorized boat before beginning your expedition on foot deep into the heart of the Darien National Park.
+Spend the next 10 days traversing dense jungle, crossing and wading up rivers and over mountain ranges and sleeping in hammocks.
 Your first few days will be spent hiking up and over undulating hills and bushwhacking along newly forged and little used trails to visit mysterious 5,000 year old petroglyphs that few have had the opportunity to see.